TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 2. **Preserves Ranking**: Highest input gets highest probability
 3. **Relative Differences Matter**: Amplifies differences between inputs

-**In Neural Networks**: ``Softmax`` is used in the output layer for multi-class classification problems, like identifyig which animal species (cat, dog, bird) is in an image.
+**In Neural Networks**: ``Softmax`` is used in the output layer for multi-class classification problems, like identifying which animal species (cat, dog, bird) is in an image.

 The ``ReLU`` Activation Function